disruptivedigital/dd-netdata-install-erdapi/README.txt

-Elrond real-time node performance and health monitoring powered by DisruptiveDigital 2020-2021
+Elrond real-time node performance and health monitoring powered by DisruptiveDigital 2020-2021 special thanks to @FRANKF1957 and all the helpful friends in the Elrond - Netdata Users telegram group please join Elrond - Netdata Users for more info - https://t.me/Elrond_Netdata_Users

 This script installs Netdata real-time, performance and health monitoring solution and automates all the necessary configurations to properly monitor your Elrond nodes.